 David Dawson Mitchell was a fur trader, soldier, and superintendent of Indian Affairs.

 In 1828, he became a clerk for the American Fur Company in St. Louis, Missouri.
 He was first assigned to the “Ioway Outfit,” chiefly handled through Prairie du Chien, Wisconsin.
-In 1830, he was transferred to the “Upper Missouri Outfit, ” which he remained with during the rest of his fur-trading career.
+In 1830, he was transferred to the “Upper Missouri Outfit, ” with which he remained during his fur-trading career.

 In 1840, Mitchell married Martha Eliza Berry, the daughter of Major Taylor Berry.
 The couple would eventually have four children.
 He then settled down in St. Louis, Missouri.

 He was appointed as superintendent of Indian Affairs, central division, in September 1841 and held this office for much of the period until 1853.